Dragon (Dungeons & Dragons): Fourth edition

+Fifth edition

 The five basic chromatic dragons (red, blue, green, black, and white) and metallic dragons (copper, brass, silver, gold, and bronze) appeared in the fifth edition Monster Manual (2014) in wyrmling, young, adult, and ancient.
 Gem dragons and other new-to-fifth-edition dragons appeared in Fizban's Treasury of Dragons (2021).

-Abilities
+Game mechanics

-In D&D, true dragons continue to become more powerful as they mature and age; they grow bigger and stronger, become more resistant to damage and magic, their breath weapon become increasingly dangerous and their knowledge and magical abilities improves.
-Old dragons can cast draconic magic which is a special form of D&D magic; dragons can cast spells with just a few words, rather than a sometimes long and complex ritual involving words, gestures and preparations like other D&D wizards.
-In 3 and 3.5 editions dragons cast spells spontaneously like sorcerers do, sometimes having a wider choice of spells.
+In D&D, true dragons continue to become more powerful as they mature and age.
+They grow larger and stronger, become more resistant to damage and magic, their breath weapon become increasingly dangerous and their knowledge and magical abilities improves.
+Old dragons can cast draconic magic which is a special form of D&D magic.
+Dragons can cast spells with just a few words, rather than a sometimes long and complex ritual involving words, gestures and preparations like other D&D wizards.
+In 3 and 3.5 editions, dragons cast spells spontaneously like sorcerers do, sometimes having a wider choice of spells.
 Dragons also radiate a mystical fear aura around them.
-After a millennium or two, a dragon reaches his maximum development.
-In the Draconomicon, there is also an article about Advanced Dragons, dragons that have reached their oldest age category but can still advance "virtual age categories", and become larger and stronger.
+After a millennium or two, a dragon reaches their maximum development.

 Many D&D dragons have some innate magical abilities, but they vary from race to race.
 Metallic dragons are often able to shapechange into small animals or human forms, and use this ability to secretly help or watch over humans.
 Dragons also have some innate powers over the element they are linked to.
 For example, a red dragon (fire) will have some control over fires.
 Like all other draconic powers, they gain more as they grow older.
-Lesser dragons, for example wyverns, halfdragons or dragonwrought kobolds may lack innate magical abilities, while still counting as dragons for purpose of all other effects.
+Lesser dragons (such as wyverns, halfdragons or dragonwrought kobolds) may lack innate magical abilities, while still counting as dragons for purpose of all other effects.

 Breath weapon

 A breath weapon is the cone or line shaped weapon exhaled by dragons in D&D. Each type of dragon has a different breath weapon.
-The chromatic dragons (evil) have one breath weapon and the metallic dragons (good) have two.
+The chromatic dragons have one breath weapon and the metallic dragons have two.
 Other dragons and semi-dragons frequently have breath weapons.
 One example is the dragon turtle's cone of steam breath weapon.